What You'll Find On This Page

 Spa & Sport Resort Sveti Martin

 Located in Sveti Martin in Muri, this resort has it all.
-Whether you need a family apartment to accommodate your large group or prefer a modern hotel room, both are available.
+Whether you need a family apartment to accommodate your large group or prefer a modern hotel room, both are available here.

-Apartments Regina are pet-friendly and are located near beautiful woodland.
+Apartments Regina are pet-friendly and located near a beautiful woodland.
 Complete with household appliances, kitchen and dining areas, you will feel right at home with the luxurious space these apartments offer.

 Hotel Spa Golfer offers guests elegant room options with modern amenities and gorgeous bathrooms.
-Free internet comes with the room rental and paying a little more will get your a beautiful terrace view looking over the Međimurje countryside.
+Free internet comes with the room rental and paying a little more will get you a beautiful terrace view over the glorious Međimurje countryside.

-Regardless of whether you stay in apartment or hotel lodging, all guests are welcome to dine at the resort’s 5 restaurants offering everything from traditional, local foods to pub style pizzas.
-Days can be spent enjoying the resort’s indoor and outdoor pools, sun terraces, an aqua-park with water slides, loads of sporting activities, and, we can’t forget, the wonderful spa offering over 30 types of massages, wraps and baths.
+Regardless of whether you stay in an apartment or hotel room, all guests are welcome to dine at the resort’s five restaurants, which serve everything from traditional local dishes to pub-style pizzas.
+You can spend your days enjoying the resort’s indoor and outdoor pools, sun terraces, aqua-park with water slides, loads of sporting activities, and, we can’t forget, the wonderful spa offering over 30 types of massages, wraps and baths.

 Međimurje County Restaurants

 If you are looking for a place to celebrate a special occasion, this is it.
-4km north of Čakovec is an old oak house, home to Mala Hiža.
+Four kilometers north of Čakovec is an old oak house, home to Mala Hiža.
 The cuisine is based on the indigenous dishes of Međimurje with a few modern twists.
-Menus are seasonal, depending on the what’s fresh and local and the wine list is stocked full of over 200 Croatian labels.
+Menus are seasonal, depending on what’s fresh and local, and the wine list is stocked with over 200 Croatian labels.
 You will spend a bit of cash here, but the food is fantastic and the atmosphere delightful and unpretentious!
 This restaurant has often been proclaimed as one of Croatia’s best by guests.
 Give it a try and let us know if you agree!

 If you want to feel like you’ve stepped off the grid for afternoon tea or a leisurely meal, this restaurant in Lopatinec is for you.
 The building is made out of logs and situated away from the bustle of the city.
 The atmosphere is refreshing and feels like a treehouse escape.
 Serving great local specialties with many area ingredients at affordable prices, it’s a restaurant you can’t miss if traveling nearby.